TschieM/pmsm-playground/doc/PMSM_Model.md

 \dot{x}_{n\times 1} = \bold{A}_{n\times n}x_{n\times 1} + \bold{B}_{n\times n}u_{n\times 1} + w_{n\times 1}
 $$ -->
 ![image](.pictures/pmsm_model_ss.svg)
 The above equation is a time-invariate linear ordinary differential equation, where $n=2$ for simplified model and $n=3$ for original model.
-It is worthy noting that in original model, the Matrix $\bold{A}$, $\bold{B}$ and $\bold{W}$ are position and velocity dependent, which makes them also time dependent.
+It is worthy noting that in original model, the Matrix $A$, $B$ and vector $w$ are position and velocity dependent, which makes them also time dependent.
 However, in compared to the electrical states $i$ and $u$, the bandwith of position and velocity is very low.
 As a result, we can treat them as constant martix when solving the equation for the current.

 #### Analytical Solution
 （tbd）